DENVER -- Colorado’s largest addiction treatment provider will be closing their doors for good at the beginning of the new year.

 “It feels kind of horrifying.
 I’m really worried for our community.
 I’m really worried for our clients and their families so it’s a tough day here for sure,” Kozloff said.

-Arapahoe House will close on January 2.
-They are working to place their patients in other local treatment facilities.
-Their call center will remain open though Jan.
-2. 303-657-3700.
+Arapahoe House will close on Jan.
+2. It is working to place patients in other local treatment facilities.
+Its call center (303-657-3700) will remain open though Jan.
+2.

-Robert Werthwein, the director of the Office of Behavioral Health at the Colorado Department of Human Services said their organization is also working to help find patients alternative treatment facilities.
+Robert Werthwein, the director of the Office of Behavioral Health at the Colorado Department of Human Services, said the organization is also working to help find patients alternative treatment facilities.

-Patients and families can visit http://signalbhn.org/find-treatment/ to find a provider and services near them.
+Patients and families can visit a website to find a provider and services near them.